GoogleChrome/web.dev/src/site/content/en/fast/font-best-practices/index.md

 {% Aside %}

 We often refer to "Times New Roman" and "Helvetica" as fonts.
-However, technically speaking, these are typefaces.
-A typeface is composed of fonts - each of these fonts represents a particular variation of the typeface (for example, italics, regular, bold).
-A font file contains a single font.
+However, technically speaking, these are font _families_.
+A family is composed of styles, which are particular variations of the typeface (for example, light, medium, or bold italic).
+A font file contains a single style unless it is a variable font.
+A typeface is the underlying design, which can be expressed as digital fonts - and in physical type, like carved woodblocks or metal.

 {% endAside %}